 Acquired Gene Mutations and Colorectal Cancer

 Some mutations may just happen throughout a person's life and don't have a genetic link at all.
 While inherited mutations can impact the whole body, acquired gene mutations affect cells from the original cell mutation.
 Research indicates that it isn't exactly known what causes this type of gene mutation.
-However, some factors may put you at higher risk, such as:
+However, some risk factors may increase your risk of developing colon or rectal cancers, such as:

 - Poor diet